 The best way to prevent serious complications from asthma is to meet with your child’s pediatrician if they show any signs or symptoms.
-Learn more about asthma and schedule your child’s appointment with High Lakes Health Care at either of our offices in Bend, Redmond or Sisters, OR today!
+Learn more about asthma and schedule your child’s appointment with High Lakes Health Care at any of our offices in Bend, Redmond or Sisters today!

 What Causes Asthma?

 The swollen airways in the lungs become sensitive to certain triggers, and when those triggers enter the body, those airways create extra mucus making it difficult to breathe which leads to asthma attacks, complications and sometimes death.
 The key is to understand the triggers that cause asthma.
 Sometimes, you may not even know you have it until you’re exposed to those triggers.
 This means the environment you live in is a huge cause and risk factor of asthma.
 Additionally, genetics is a risk factor for asthma.

 You may be wondering if your child has asthma, but unsure if it’s something else.
 If any of these symptoms occur chronically or only around certain triggers, they may have asthma:

 However, it’s very possible a variety of other conditions are causing these symptoms, such as different allergies.
 Consult with your pediatrician about whether or not your child has asthma.